BATTERY WARNING STATEMENT

 Swollen Battery Information and Guidance

 Battery swelling is a failure mode associated with a type of battery cell technology called Lithium-ion Polymer.
 Lithium-ion Polymer batteries have become popular across the industry in recent years due to their slim and customizable form factor and longer battery useful life.
-Lithium-ion Polymer batteries are housed in a flexible multi-layer pouch, which may sometimes swell for a variety of reasons including but not limited to age, usage pattern, environmental conditions (over heating), over-charging, using incorrect chargers and physical abuse/damage.
+Lithium-ion Polymer batteries are housed in a flexible multi-layer pouch, which may sometimes swell for a variety of reasons including but not limited to age, usage pattern, environmental conditions (over heating), over-charging, over-discharging, a swollen Lithium battery in general can be hazardous if not handled correctly, using incorrect chargers and physical abuse/damage.

 The risk of battery swelling, while low, is inherent with Lithium-ion Polymer cell technology, which is widely used across the tech industry (not unique to Angelcare Baby Monitors or other devices).
 The issue is industrywide affecting even with popular devices.

 A swollen battery may impact the performance of the Monitor and in some cases damage the product enclosure.
-Whilst safety measures in the battery are designed and regulated to mitigate any further damage and potential harm, a swollen battery should be replaced as soon as it is detected.
+Whilst safety measures in the battery are designed and regulated to mitigate any further damage and potential harm, a swollen Lithium battery in general can be hazardous if not handled correctly, and should be replaced as soon as it is detected.

 Angelcare Lithium-ion batteries and the products they are used in meet all regulatory requirements